 In this blog I often highlight research that may help us understand details of how each of us is a unique individual.
 It’s my view that insofar as research helps each of us understand our unique, real self, we may be able to empathetically understand others’ unique qualities.

-Click “individual differences” to see a sample of how researchers explain them away in order to converge on the study’s desired objective.
-The researchers seldom attempt to further understand what caused each subject to develop their unique qualities.
+Click individual differences for a sample of how researchers explain away uniqueness in order to converge on a study’s desired objectives.
+They seldom attempt to further understand what caused each subject to develop their unique qualities.

 - The behavior that caused a problem is sometimes also the act-out behavior.